elly2chan/flask-pet-care-project/README.md

 <!-- DESCRIPTION -->
 ## Description

-The **PetCare API** is a comprehensive platform designed to help users manage their pets, products, and orders.
+The **PetCare API** is a comprehensive platform designed to help users manage their pets, products, appointments, and orders.
 It provides a set of RESTful endpoints to facilitate user registration, authentication, and the management of pets, products, appointments and orders.
 The API is structured into three main categories based on authorization levels: **Public**, **Authenticated Users**, and **Admin**.

 ### Key Features:
 - **User Management**: Register, login, and change passwords.